BBC 'cover up' over Sir Cliff raid

 Lord Hall said the police investigation into the pop star was " clearly a significant story".

-In a letter to Mr Vaz, released yesterday, he said: "I believe that BBC journalists have acted appropriately in pursuing this story.
+In a letter to Mr Vaz, released on Thursday, he said: "I believe that BBC journalists have acted appropriately in pursuing this story.
 As you rightly say, the media has a right to report on matters of public interest.

 "Sir Cliff Richard is one of the most successful British entertainers of all time and has been a prominent public figure for several decades.
 Investigations into historic sex abuse cases have - and will continue to have - a profound impact on the lives of well-known individuals and the standing of public institutions.